OF THE BOARD OF TRUSTEES

 The Chair of the Board shall preside at all meetings of the Board, and in the Chair’s absence the Vice Chair shall preside.
 In the absence of the Vice Chair, the Chair may appoint or designate a member of the Board to preside.
 The Chair, or the presiding member in the absence of the Chair, shall conduct all business according to parliamentary rules.
 The Chair shall have the right to vote upon all questions, motions, or recommendations submitted to the Board.

-The Chair shall sign all contracts and other instruments requiring execution on behalf of the Board and shall discharge any other duties usually required of a presiding officer, unless it is otherwise ordered.
+The Chair shall sign all contracts and other instruments requiring execution on behalf of the Board and shall discharge any other duties usually required of a presiding officer, unless otherwise ordered.

 The Chair shall be the designated spokesperson for the Board.
 Other Trustees will direct inquiries and requests for comment to the Chair, who may respond on behalf of the Board.
 The Chair shall sign all resolutions duly adopted by the Board.

-The Chair shall appoint one member of the Board to serve as liaison to the ASU System Department of Internal Audit.
+The Chair shall appoint one member of the Board to serve as liaison to the Arkansas State University System Department of Internal Audit.

 The Chair, in consultation with the President, shall determine annually an interim succession plan in the event that the President or any Chancellor is unable to perform his or her duties.